gabriel-amadej/archive/gab-mastodon.md

 innocent gab: Holy fucking christ, I can subtweet the void

+.

 innocent gab: Back to basics

+.

 innocent gab: Feeling in a distinctly 2013 mood because of this place

+.

 innocent gab: I am trained like a dog to only process 140 characters at a time.
 Find my eyes glazing over 500 character tweets that I shouldn't be glazing over

+.

-@hermeslispegistus@quitter.no: On the federation, we're all feds.
+@ hermeslispegistus @ quitter.no: On the federation, we're all feds.

+.

 chenoehart: The ironic content warnings which I am starting to notice seem clever, in part because they frame the conversation around having warnings in the first place as something other than the default rigid/authoritarian/stodgy perception which their critics have given them.
 They become a fluid part of speech instead of an external artificiality imposed to limit it.
 Will be interesting to see how they evolve as part of the inherent discourse/culture of this site.

+.

 innocent gab: [SPOILER] TWITTER DON'T READ THIS [SPOILER] Listen.
 The people they are after are the people they depend on.
 We serve their takes, farm their memes.
 We guard the content while they sleep.
 Do not fuck with us.